labex-labs/open-source-labs/rust/rust-book/lab-ch03-03-how-functions-work/step4.md

 The value of x is: 5
 ```

-The `5` in `five` is the function’s return value, which is why the return type
-is `i32`.
-Let’s examine this in more detail.
-There are two important bits:
-first, the line `let x = five();` shows that we’re using the return value of a
-function to initialize a variable.
-Because the function `five` returns a `5`,
-that line is the same as the following:
+The `5` in `five` is the function's return value, which is why the return type is `i32`.
+Let's examine this in more detail.
+There are two important bits: first, the line `let x = five();` shows that we're using the return value of a function to initialize a variable.
+Because the function `five` returns a `5`, that line is the same as the following:

 ```rust
 let x = 5;
 ```

-Second, the `five` function has no parameters and defines the type of the
-return value, but the body of the function is a lonely `5` with no semicolon
-because it’s an expression whose value we want to return.
+Second, the `five` function has no parameters and defines the type of the return value, but the body of the function is a lonely `5` with no semicolon because it's an expression whose value we want to return.

-Let’s look at another example:
+Let's look at another example:

 Filename: `src/main.rs`